APratham/APratham/README.md

-- ⚡ Fun fact: Loki appeared in the Marvel Comics 13 years before Thor made his debut
+- ⚡ Fun fact: There is a frog with the same powers as Thor
 - 🛠️ Currently working on: https://github.com/vigneshshettyin/Flask-Generate-Certificate

 ## I'm currently jamming to